6.3 Bending Light

 and the only non-zero partial derivatives of the components of gmn are

-so the non-zero Christoffel symbols are
+so the non-zero Christoffel symbols (of the second kind, as defined in Section 5.4) are

 Taking the coordinate time t as the path parameter (since it plays the role of the metrical distance in this geometry), the two equations for geodesic paths on the (r, q) surface are